rbpayne/xamarin.forms-collectionview-refresh-glitch/README.md

 ## Delay Quick Fix

 The glitch can be fixed by adding a delay.
-But in a larger scale production app I am working on this solution is not feasible.
+But in a large scale production app I am working on this solution is not feasible because of our Model View View Model (MVVM) architecture.

 ```c#
 private async void ClearAndReloadRestaurants(object sender, EventArgs e)